-In my Flow coaching program, I work with a lot of creative professionals and entrepreneurs who have ADD/ADHD.
+In my online accountability community for highly-distractible remote workers, I work with a lot of creative professionals and entrepreneurs who have ADD/ADHD.

 It always surprises me how successful ADHD-oriented people can be with the right structure and environment.
 The problem is highly creative people rarely thrive in a command-and-control system like schools, governments or corporate offices.